bouwe77/temba/README.md

 const server = temba.create(config)
 ```

-None of the settings are required, and none of them have default values that actually do something.
-So only the settings you define are used.
+None of the settings are required, and only the settings you define are used.

 These are all the possible settings: